Jasper-27/DISH/readme.md

 ## Big ol' issues
 - If someone was to see they were infected, they could just take over the other nodes by changing what messages their node sent

+## Cool future plans

+### Mother ship
+So this would change how the bot works, instead of the user interacting with Discord to send commands, the user would interact with a console application to give commands.
+Discord would just be the middle man.
+There would be two types of bots; nodes, motherships.

+Advantages:
+- The mothership could store information about the nodes, meaning that the user could do some qurires without having to send commands to the node.
+- The mothership could be used to schedule when commands are sent
+- The mothership could keep track of nodes coming and going
+- The discord chat would look cool, and random (would probably encode the commands)
+- would mean a comprimised node couldn't control over nodes (as a mothership wouldn't take commands from a node)

+Disadvantages:
+- Work
+- added complexity makes most projects bad
+- People are scared of the command line